Wouter-Bekker-AI/CtrlSpeak/README.md

 pip install -r requirements.txt
 ```

-GPU acceleration requires an NVIDIA CUDA-capable GPU with compatible drivers.
-Whisper models are downloaded on demand when the application starts in server mode.
+GPU acceleration requires an NVIDIA CUDA-capable GPU with compatible drivers, but CtrlSpeak always boots in CPU mode and skips CUDA validation unless you opt in.
+The Whisper `small` model is downloaded automatically on first launch so a fresh install is usable immediately.
+Use the management window or `python main.py --setup-cuda` later if you want to stage GPU support.

 ## Running from Source